reowst/sdk/FAQ.md

 ## What games use Network Next?

-Network Next is in production with [Rocket League](https://rocketleague.com) for several months now, and we accelerate millions of sessions every day.
+Network Next is used by [Rocket League](https://rocketleague.com) and we accelerate millions of sessions every day.
 We're also live with several other games we haven't announced yet.

 ## What suppliers work with Network Next?